 Extracurricular Experiences

-1. Keep an eye on our Health Professions Advising newsletters and monthly bulletins (scroll to the bottom of this page) for virtual opportunities, such as virtual shadowing experiences.
+Consider getting started with exposure to virtual shadowing experiences.
 While certainly not the same as in-person shadowing opportunities, these virtual shadowing experiences can provide unique insights into different health profession, particularly to students who have recently begun pursuing a pre-health track.
-Check our Instagram for more information! @ucsbprehealthadvising

 We hope you take advantage of this time to make yourselves more knowledgeable in these various areas.
 If you have questions, please email us at prehealthinfo@ltsc.ucsb.edu.